The life and times of Eric Joyce - from Army major to disgraced MP

 News of Joyce's drunken assault, coupled with the newspaper allegations, which were denied by Joyce, were enough for Scottish Labour leader Johann Lamont, who said he had become unworthy of representing the party.

-Once again deemed unfit for service by his employer, Joyce announced his intention to quit as an MP, but not until the next election in 2015.
+He lost the Labour whip at Westminster after his 2012 arrest and, once again deemed unfit for service by his employer, Joyce announced his intention to quit as an MP, but not until the next election in 2015.